kibihrchak/window-repositioner/README.md

 -   easy window repositioning (either all at once or one by one)
 -   recording current window parameters
 -   multiple presets for each possible screen resolution

-    Changing these presets is done externally (by reloading the app).
+Switching between different resolution presets is done externally (by reloading the script).

 ## Usage